 I have brought this up in conversation with him a number of times, and finally Dr. D. threw up his hands and messaged me, “Empty stomach or full stomach, I don’t care how people take it, just TAKE IT!”
 (I love this answer!)

 Here is an earlier post on this topic:

 Here is a quote from the FLCCC page on early treatment:

 “Ivermectin: 0.4 to 0.6 mg/kg – one dose daily for at least 5 days or until symptoms resolve.

 If symptoms persist longer than 5 days, consult a healthcare provider.
 See Table 1 for help with calculating correct dose.
 Due to a possible interaction between quercetin and ivermectin, these drugs should be staggered throughout the day (see Table 2).
 For COVID treatment, ivermectin is best taken with a meal or just following a meal, for greater absorption.”

-On the topic of dosage, Dr. DeMello’s dosage is 48 mg per day (12 mg x 4).
+Dr. DeMello’s dosage is 48 mg per day (12 mg x 4 – 2 pills in the morning, 2 pills in the evening, using 12mg pills).
 I checked with him, this is not a typo.

 Dr. D. had for a long time kept his dosage at 24 mg per day, so I questioned him about this new dosage.

 “Not a typo.
 This seems to prevent a bad attack as viral replication appears to be faster and more insidious.
 Also people try to ignore or self medicate thinking it is flu.
 Then they come with a bad sore throat or fever not going away even after 5 days…Hit it hard right up front.
 We have so many variants, with all kinds of symptoms, it is not easy.”